 Types of Meetings Number of Meetings

-Board of Directors 4
+Board of Directors 5

-Audit Committee 4
+Audit Committee 5

 Nomination Committee 1

 Remuneration Committee 1

 Risk Management Committee 2

-Tender Approval Committee 2
+Tender Approval Committee 4

 The role of the Independent Non-Executive Chairman of the Board and the Executive Vice Chairman ("EVC") are separate with each having a clear scope of duties and responsibilities.
 The distinct and separate roles of the Chairman and the EVC, with a clear division of functions and responsibilities, ensure a balance of power and authority, such that no one individual has unfettered powers of decision making.
 This crucial partnership dictates the long-term success of the Group.
 The Chairman plays a crucial and pivotal role in ensuring the leadership, effectiveness, conduct and governance of the Board, whilst the EVC has overall responsibility for the operational and business units, organisational effectiveness, implementation of Board policies, directives, strategies and decisions.
-The Board has delegated to the EVC the day-to-day management of the Group, supported by the Chief Executive Officer ("CEO") and/or Executive Director with a team of experienced senior management.
+The Board has delegated to the EVC the day-to-day management of the Group, supported by the Chief Executive Officer ("CEO") and/or Executive Director and a team of experienced managers.
 The EVC is responsible for the executive function of the Group's business and leading Management in implementing decisions and pursuing corporate objectives as approved by the Board.
-He may however delegate some of the day-to-day management to the CEO and/or the Executive Director while Non-Executive Directors do not participate in the day-to-day management of the CEO and/or the Executive Director while Non-Executive Directors do not participate in the day-to-day management of its corporate strategy.
+He may however delegate some of the day-to-day management to the CEO and/or the Executive Director while Non-Executive Directors do not participate in the day-to-day management of the Company, they contribute their expertise and experience to the development and monitoring of its corporate strategy.